 Disadvantages of browser casting

 This solution will work to get Amazon Instant Video on your Chromecast or Android TV, but it’s less ideal than a dedicated app.
-For starters, the video quality tops out at 720p, which is unfortunate since most Amazon videos are available in 1080p if your Internet connection supports it.
-And even at the lower resolution, the bitrate is considerably lower than you might be used to, resulting in more video artifacts, extra pixelation, low-quality audio, and occasionally complete signal dropouts.
+For starters, as mentioned, the video quality tops out at 1080p, which is unfortunate since a lot of Amazon videos are available in 4K if your internet connection, TV, or streaming box supports it.
+And even at the lower resolution, the bit rate is considerably lower than you might be used to, resulting in more video artifacts, extra pixelation, lower-quality audio, and occasionally complete signal dropouts.

-Hopefully Amazon will add Casting capabilities to its Android Instant Video app, and provide a real solution to Android TV as well … but that doesn’t seem likely.
-In the meantime, without an Amazon-compatible device like the a Fire TV, Roku, TiVo, smart TV, Blu-Ray player, or game console, streaming tabs in Chrome is your best bet.
+Hopefully, Amazon will add official Casting capabilities to its Android Instant Video app, and provide a real solution to Android TV as well … but that doesn’t seem likely right now.
+In the meantime, without an Amazon-compatible device like the a Fire TV, Roku Streaming Stick+, TiVo Bolt, smart TV, Blu-Ray player, or game console, streaming tabs in Chrome is your best bet.

 - Become a master caster with these Google Chromecast tips and tricks

 - How to mirror your smartphone or tablet on your TV